Does norethisterone delay pregnancy?

 14 March, 2005

-I got married nearly 7month ago bh.
+I got married nearly 7months ago b”h.
 Before my wedding, I took norethisterone pills (Primolut Nor) for 3 weeks.
 I took 2-3 pills every day.

-Before I got married my periods were quite regular 5 week interval.
-My 1st period after we got married was 47 days – naturally I thought I was pregnant.
+Before I got married my periods were quite regular, at a 5 week interval.
+My 1st period after we got married was after 47 days – naturally I thought I was pregnant.
 I took a pregnancy test and was utterly disappointed to see I was not.
-My next few periods were all similar in date.
+My next few periods were all at similar intervals.

 I just got my period after 33 days which was quite a shock, but my husband pointed out that maybe the pills were in my system until now and 33 days used to be a normal length of time in between periods before I got married.
-Is it possible this contraception pill can delay pregnancy, as I did take quite a high dose?
+Is it possible the norethisterone pill can delay pregnancy, as I did take quite a high dose?
 Thank you!

-The effects of Norethisterone can remain in the body for a few months.
-It now sounds as though its effects have now worn off.
+The effects of Norethisterone can continue for a few months, potentially causing changes in the menstrual cycle.
+It does sound sounds as though the effects have now worn off, as you’ve returned to a roughly five-week interval.

-It is normal for it to take one year for a young couple to conceive.
-If your cycle continues to be regular (around 5 weeks), you should discuss this with your doctor if you do not become pregnant within a year.
-If your cycles continue to be very prolonged, then you should consult sooner.
+It is normal for it to take up to one year for a young couple to conceive.
+If your cycle continues to be regular (around 5 weeks), you should consult your doctor if you do not become pregnant within a year.
+If you are over 35, or if your cycles revert to being very prolonged, or if you have other concerns, then you should consult sooner.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.